djizco/react-boilerplate/README.md

 ## Updates

 * Add Webpack 2
-* Update to reducers to use immutability-helper
+* Update reducers to use immutability-helper

 ## Technologies